MohamedElaraby99/tracker-tool/Ackee-master/docs/Keyboard shortcuts.md

 ## Switch between views

-In Ackee, you can quickly switch between views using the following keyboard shortcuts.
+In FikraTracker, you can quickly switch between views using the following keyboard shortcuts.

 | Key     | View        |
 |:--------|:------------|